 Medicaid EHR Incentive Program Webinars

 Get answers to your 2018 attestation questions through one of our webinars.
-You can also find an introduction to the Clincial Quality Metrics Registry, as well as a variety webinars covering other topics.
+You can also find an introduction to the Clinical Quality Metrics Registry, as well as a variety webinars covering other topics.

-- Certified EHR Assessment, Implementation, and Upgrade Assistance
+- Certified EHR Adoption, Implementation, and Upgrade Assistance: 23 providers

 Meaningful use requirements are a set of 10 Objectives that demonstrate whether a provider is using his or her certified electronic health record technology in a

 "meaningful" way.
 The American Recovery and Reinvestment Act of 2009

 - The use of a certified EHR in a meaningful manner, such as e-prescribing.

 - The use of certified EHR technology for electronic exchange of health information to improve quality of health care.